marktodman/race-pace/README.md

 ![The distance option menu user feedback.](assets/images/readme-images/distance-menu-user-feedback.png)

 Only numbers 1 to 5 are accepted as valid input.
 Numbers outside of this range will generate an error message and the menu will reload.
 Alpha characters will also generate an error message and the menu will reload.
 This continues until the user inputs a number between 1 and 5.
+All error messages are printed in red text on a white background.

 ![Example error message for an incorrect number.](assets/images/readme-images/distance-menu-num-error.png)

 ![Example error message for a free text input.](assets/images/readme-images/distance-menu-alpha-error.png)

+These error checks are coded into every menu selection.
+The user will not be allowed to advance until a valid input is made.

 Once the user has selected their race distance, they are given a choice of whether they prefer to measure in kilometers or miles.
 This user selection is made once and then the chosen units are used for all calculations.